 - Seek Clarification: If you are unsure if a signer understands your questions, you can ask them to tell you the title of the document.

-If your signer appears confused, disoriented or uncertain, you may be required to refuse the notarization — depending on your state’s laws.
+If a signer appears confused, disoriented, or unable to understand the document, a Notary may be required or permitted to refuse notarization, depending on state law.

 California does not provide guidelines for Notaries to evaluate a signer’s awareness.
 However, Civil Code 1189 does require signers to acknowledge to a Notary that they are the person who signed the document when an acknowledgment is performed.
 If the signer is unable to clearly communicate this, California Notaries should not proceed with an acknowledgment.
 Similarly, a California Notary should not complete a jurat if the signer is unable to respond clearly when the oath or affirmation is being administered.

 Florida specifically prohibits a Notary from performing a notarization if a signer appears unable to understand the nature of the document at the time of notarization or if the Notary knows the signer has been declared mentally incapacitated by a court with appropriate jurisdiction.
-Massachusetts, Mississippi and New Mexico do not permit notarizing if the signer appears not to understand what is happening or is unwilling.
+Massachusetts, Mississippi and New Mexico permit a Notary to refuse a notarization request if the signer appears not to understand what is happening or is unwilling.

 In North and South Carolina, the Notary certifies that the signer appears to understand the nature and consequences of the document.
 Thus, if a signer appears unaware of what they are signing, Notaries in these states should refuse the notarization.